 Martinus and Theresia Betterin (also spelled Better, Peterin) were probably married around the year 1790.
 Martinus and Theresia Schwabik had a total of nine children, including a son named Andras who was baptized November 30, 1797 in Budapest, Pest-Pills-Solt-Kis-Kun County, Hungary.
 Another son named Josephus Schwabik who was baptized March 17, 1804 also in in Budapest, Pest-Pills-Solt-Kis-Kun County, Hungary.
 It is interesting to note that on various church entries the last name was spelled with the following variations: Svabik, Schvabig, Schevabig, Schvebilc, Szvabich.

 This is the Josephus Schwabik married Anna Prandovski (Prandofsky, Brandofsky)— These are the ancestors of the Erenyi Schwabiks and the Schwabiks who lived in Tolna County, and likely the ancestors of Dr. Josef Schwabik (RIP) in Baja Hungary and his family.
+In 2020 we found that these ancestors also are related to Marian and Aurel Schwabik, the photographers.

 So now we have identified two distinct branches of the Schwabik family.
 There are other Schwabiks we have found but have not connected any dots yet.
 You can read about them on the tab above marked “Possible connections.”